d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 > It uses a Chromium browser to visit and check all routes it found.

 All pre-rendered pages contain just plain HTML and CSS.
-In fact when deploying it, a user will be able to instantly access all routes and see the content with almost no delay.
+In fact, when deploying it, a user will be able to instantly access all routes and see the content with almost no delay.
 The resulting sites are very small static sites in just a few KBs so that even the access from a mobile device with a very low bandwidth is insanely fast.
 It's significantly faster compared to the hundreds of KBs that you are downloading when calling a “normal” Angular app.